 Beyond dedicated server leasing and colocation, we are also assessing different ways to approach housing: renting versus owning.
 One great thing about owning a house is that you get to do the yardwork.
 Yardwork is fun, no matter what your immediate instincts might tell you.
 For example, you might think, “I have better things to do than pick up sticks and leaves all day,” or “I am horribly allergic to my yard.”
 You know what, though?
 Being active by walking around with a rake in the hot sun is healthy.
+You also get to rent out your space (if you have a big enough house, that is!) to potential tenants after conducting the necessary checks using services from the likes of agencies similar to AAOA!
+A few extra bucks never hurt anyone now, did it?
 Continue reading Choosing Colocation vs. Leasing Dedicated Servers & Landlord Appreciation – Part 2→

 With many products and services, we have the choice to go between owning and renting.
 For some reason that is not true of paperclips or underwear; but it is true of houses, cars, and other large items.
 Servers are no exception.
 Because hosting can be expensive, there is a wide range of possibilities for website owners.
 These possibilities range from power and quality of equipment to financial relationships with equipment.